Location: Frederick, Maryland, USA

 Miss Marie Diehl, known for her commitment to animal welfare, was a founding member of the Frederick Society for Prevention of Cruelty to Animals, currently known as the Frederick Humane Society.

 After Marie’s death in 1907, it was decided to erect a drinking fountain in her honour.
 Controversy over the best location was resolved when the People’s Fire Insurance Company donated property at the corner of North Court and West Church Streets.
 The design was selected from J. L. Mott Iron Works catalog by the local branch of the Woman’s Christian Temperance Union who donated it to the city.
 The fountain was formally dedicated to Marie Diehl on August 17, 1911.

 The 12-feet high structure was seated on a square base.
 Two small demi-lune basins were located at ground level for the use of dogs.
 Four inset panels with highly decorated pilasters displayed an orb surrounded by flourish.
-On one side was a large trough to accommodate horses, and on the opposite side was a basin for the use of humans.
+On one side was a large trough with a decorative shield to protect the float valve and ball cock from damage by horses, and on the opposite side was a basin for the use of humans.
 The terminal was a statue of Hebe, classically dressed, holding a pitcher at her right side and a cup in her raised left hand.